DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_controls.md

 ### Configure the service ingestion rate

-Click **Manage Ingestion Rate** to get recommendations on how to configure your service ingestion rate.
+Click **Manage Ingestion Rate** to get instructions on how to configure your service ingestion rate.

 {{< img src="tracing/trace_indexing_and_ingestion/service_ingestion_rate_config.png" style="width:100%;" alt="Change the Service Ingestion Rate" >}}